-Drowzee (the Hypnosis Pokemon) is a relatively uncommon Psychic-type Pokemon found among grassy fields and forests within the Kanto and Johto regions as well as Berry Forest of the Sevii Islands and the Sinnoh and Unova regions on rare occasions.
-Although they may not be very fast, Drowzee are reliable Pokemon that specialize in putting their opponents to sleep in order to devour their dreams, making them a literally nightmare to deal with early-on.
+Drowzee (the Hypnosis Pokémon) is a relatively uncommon Psychic-type Pokémon found among grassy fields and forests within the Kanto, Johto and Alola regions as well as Berry Forest of the Sevii Islands and the Hoenn, Sinnoh and Unova regions on rare occasions.
+Although they may not be very fast, Drowzee are reliable Pokémon that specialize in putting their opponents to sleep in order to devour their dreams, making them a literal nightmare to deal with in battle.
 Unless you have a recurring dream that you want to see disappear completely from your mind, do your best to stay away from these beast in the dead of night; even if you have a nice dream, there is a good chance that you will never remember it!

-According to myth, Drowzee are descendants of Baku (ancient creatures that fed on dreams), which may explain their ability to feed on dreams.
-Drowzee enjoy putting others to sleep with Hypnosis so they can feed on their dreams (in fact, Drowzee were the first Pokemon witnessed using the Hypnosis/Dream Eater attack combo); in particular, Drowzee almost only ever eat the dreams of children, supposedly because their dreams are much tastier than the dreams of adults.
-Nonetheless, Drowzee are extremely skilled at finding sleeping Pokemon and people as a result of sensitive psychic sensory organs within their trunks; a single twitch of their long nose is all it takes for them to find a sleeping creature and all it takes is a single sniff for a Drowzee to even know what they are dreaming about.
-Unlike the members of the Munna family, however, Drowzee and their evolved form, Hypno, are unable to filter bad dreams and thus must be very careful about which dream they choose to devour, because if they accidentally devour an unpleasant dream, the unfiltered negative energy will end up making them sick.
+According to myth, Drowzee are descendants of Baku, ancient creatures that fed on dreams (though biologically they are closely related to tapirs), which may explain their affinity for doing just that both in and out of battle.
+Drowzee enjoy putting others to sleep with Hypnosis so they can feed on their dreams (in fact, Drowzee were the first Pokémon witnessed using the Hypnosis/Dream Eater attack combo); in particular, Drowzee almost only ever eat the dreams of children, supposedly because their dreams are much tastier than the dreams of adults.
+Nonetheless, Drowzee are extremely skilled at finding sleeping Pokémon and people as a result of sensitive psychic sensory organs within their trunks; a single twitch of their long nose is all it takes for them to find a sleeping creature and all it takes is a further sniff for a Drowzee to know what they are dreaming about.
+Unlike the members of the Munna family, however, whom they share a common ancestry with, Drowzee and their evolved form, Hypno, are unable to filter bad dreams and thus must be very careful about which dream they choose to devour; while they might find fun dreams to be tasty, if they accidentally devour an unpleasant dream, the unfiltered negative energy will make the dream taste sour and end up rendering these creatures sick.
 Drowzee also possess an incredible memory for dreams and will effectively remember every single dream that they ever eat, which helps them a great deal in distinguishing good dreams from bad ones.
-If you own a Drowzee for long enough and sleep next to it enough times, it may even share some of these dreams with you; such an occurrence is rare, though, and is often only seen among extremely trusting relationships.
+If you own a Drowzee for long enough and sleep next to it enough times, it may even share with you the most fun and delicious dreams they have ever eaten; such an occurrence is rare, though, and is often only seen among extremely trusting relationships.
 On the other hand, bad dreams have also been known to have been equally shared within less trusting relationships, so the point is probably moot.